Laurel Caverns Park

 Adult observers are not charge

 Class times are 10:00 am and 2:00 pm.
 See Cave Rappelling for more information.
 This activity is designed for beginners.
 The activity begins with an instruction session.
 A double belay (two-ropes – two staffers) is used.
 All equipment is provided by Laurel Caverns.
 Every participant is guaranteed at least two drops.
 Since our rappelling cliffs are in the cave, rain is never a problem.
 Participants must be at least twelve years of age.
+This is a rappelling class only.
+It is not a part of any badge program.

 The cave rappelling activity requires our signed release form which, for anyone under 18 years of age, must also be signed by a parent or legal guardian.
 This form must be read carefully for it will convey a sense of the risks associated with high adventure cave rappelling.
 Any individual under the age of 18 arriving without a parentally signed release form will not be admitted to a rappelling activity.
 Trip sponsors and leaders may not sign for anyone as a proxy for the parent.Rappelling Rate $35.00 per person